oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-19-reference-to-superseding-document.md

 #### Reference to Superseding Document

-If the document language is English or unspecified, it MUST be tested that at least one item in document references exists that has a summary starting with `Superseding Document`.
+If the document language is English or unspecified, it SHALL be tested that at least one item in document references exists that has a summary starting with `Superseding Document`.
-The `category` of this item MUST be `external`.
+The `category` of this item SHALL be `external`.

 The relevant value for `$.document.category` is: